CS3398-Borg-Engineerz/CS-Borg-Engineerz-S2020/README.md

 ## **Team Members Next Steps**
 * Josh - Create the pages that our side bar links to.
 Pull data from the database to automate as much as we can instead of trying to make a page for every single club.
 * Ola - Assist in the creation of the pages on the sidebar and use the database to upload more information about the organizations to the table and pages.
-* Bailey - Connect the Database to a cloud server in Azure to allow remote access.
+* Bailey - Connect the Database to a cloud server in Azure to allow remote access - PHP edits.
+Create HTML/CSS template for webpages.
 * Chance - Built more robust DB and front end connection.
 Add club tagging DB.
 Build system for officer editing club info.

 ## **2nd Sprint Task Summary**